 \subsection{Efficient Price Process}

-We utilize the standard framework for the price process.
-Let us denote the $m$-dimensional logarithmic \emph{efficient price} as $P_t$ in continuous time $t \geq 0$.
-We consider the efficient price to follow a \emph{multivariate continuous Itô semimartingale} given by
+We use the standard framework for the price process.
+Denote the $m$-dimensional logarithmic efficient price of a security by $P_t$ in continuous time $t \geq 0$.
+In theory, the efficient price is the true price of a security.
+In practice, however, the efficient price is unobservable.
+We assume that the efficient price follows a multivariate continuous Itô semimartingale given by

-where $\mu_s$ is a multivariate finite variation càdlàg drift process, $\sigma_s$ is a multivariate adapted càdlàg volatility process and $W_s$ is a vector of independent Wiener processes.
-This class is quite general as $\mu_s$ and $\sigma_s$ can vary over time.
-However, a limitation is that we do not consider jumps in this model as the process is defined to have continuous paths.
+where $\mu_s$ is a multivariate finite variation càdlàg drift process, $\sigma_s$ is a multivariate adapted càdlàg volatility process, and $W_s$ is a vector of independent Wiener processes.
+Note that both $\mu_s$ and $\sigma_s$ can vary over time and this class is therefore quite general.
+However, a limitation is that we do not consider jumps, as the process is defined to have continuous paths.